-SEMINAR II (11th or 12th grade)
+SEMINAR (11th grade)

-The second seminar course is designed to assist students with the college application process and to assist them in facing life after high school.
-Topics covered in Seminar II may include the college application process, job interview skills, resume writing, personal accounting, and interpersonal communication.
+The seminar course is designed to assist students with the college application process and to assist them in facing life after high school.
+Topics covered in Seminar may include the college application process, SAT prep, job interview skills, resume writing, personal accounting, and interpersonal communication.